postmanlabs/labs-docs/src/pages/docs/getting-started/syncing.md

 ---

-## What is Syncing?

-Syncing makes all your Postman data available when you're signed in to your Postman account.
+_Syncing_ makes all your Postman data available when you're signed in to your Postman account.

 Changes, such as edits, updates, additions, or deletions, sync across all devices that are linked to your account.